isuthermography/spatialnde2/doc/UsersGuide/source/concepts.rst

 for each n-dimensional array.
 An optional set of ``name_mapping`` and ``name_reverse_mapping`` hash tables can be used to define names for the contained n-dimensional arrays rather than just using indices.

-One subclass of the ``multi_ndarray_recording`` is the ``fusion_ndarray_recording``.
-This subclass is useful for input data that needs to be averaged spatially or interpolated, and is represented as the weighted average :math:`\sum\nolimits_{i=0}^{n}X_{i}w_{i}/\sum\nolimits_{i=0}^{n}w_{i}`.
-The ``fusion_ndarray_recording`` is comprised of two sub-arrays called ``"accumulator"`` and ``"totals"``.
-The ``"accumulator"`` sub-array, which represents the elements to be summed in the numerator of this equation, stores an array of data to be averaged over multiple scan iterations.
-The ``"totals"`` sub-array, which represents the elements to be summed in the denominator, stores the total quantity of iterations to be averaged.
-Both channels consider the weighting factor for the values in each scan iteration.
-This datatype can be rendered in the viewer similar to the ``multi_ndarray_recording``, but the resulting image represents the output of this weighted average.
-This recording subclass is useful for cases where there exist data across multiple locations and scans with varying levels of influence on a unified representation of data mapped to the surfaces of specimen geometries.

 For access by C code, the ``info`` member of a ``multi_ndarray_recording`` points to an extended C structure ``struct snde_multi_ndarray_recording`` that starts with the ``struct